telerik/fiddler-everywhere-docs/get-started/configuration.md

 In this article we'll discuss about how to configure Fiddler Everywhere in your system.

 By default, the Fiddler Everywhere client intercepts insecure traffic (**HTTP**) only and needs an account with administrative rights to capture secure traffic (**HTTPS**).
 The Fiddler Everywhere client acts as a man-in-the-middle (against the HTTPS traffic).
-To enable capturing and decrypting HTTPS traffic, you will need to explicitly install a root trust certificate via the __HTTPS__ submenu in __Settings__.
+To enable capturing and decrypting HTTPS traffic, you will need to explicitly install a root trust certificate via the __HTTPS__ sub-menu in __Settings__.

 ## Configure on macOS